Reduced basis stochastic Galerkin methods for partial differential equations with random inputs: Numerical study

 is a truncated KL expansion of random field with mean function $\mu=0.2$, standard deviation $\sigma=0.1$ and covariance function

 The random variables $\svc_i$ are chosen to be identically independent distributed uniform random variables on $[-1, 1].$

+In this test problem, the gPC order is set to $5$, the number of reduced basis functions in each stage is set to $15$, and the number of candidate parameters is set to $500$.
+In Algorithm~\ref{alg:RBGM}, we need to solve the reduced linear system~\eqref{eq:rbsgeq} during each adaptive iteration using an iterative method.
+To ensure accuracy, the tolerance for the reduced linear system is typically chosen to be smaller than $\tol$.
+In this test problem, we set $\tol$ to $10^{-4}$ or $10^{-5}$, and the tolerance for the reduced linear system to $10^{-7}$.
+Both the full linear systems~\eqref{eq:linear_sg} and the reduced linear systems~\eqref{eq:rbsgeq} are solved using the preconditioned conjugate gradients method (PCG) with a mean based preconditioner.

-In Table~\ref{tab:test1a}, we give the CPU time of RBSGM for different $m$ and $\Nx$, the gPC order is $5$, the number of reduced basis in each stage is $15$, and the number of the candidate parameters is $500$.
-We also give the CPU time of SGM for the same tolerance in the brackets.
-From the table, it is clear that the RBSGM is more efficient than SGM when the dimension of the stochastic space is high or when the grid in the physical space is sufficiently fine.
-All the stochastic Galerkin equation is solved by the preconditioned conjugate gradients method (PCG) with mean based preconditioner.
+In Table~\ref{tab:test1a}, we present the CPU time of RBSGM for different values of $m$ and $\Nx$.
+Additionally, we provide the CPU time of SGM for the same tolerance, indicated within the brackets.
+The table clearly demonstrates that RBSGM outperforms SGM in terms of efficiency when the dimension of the stochastic space is high or when the grid in the physical space is sufficiently fine.

-In Table~\ref{tab:test1b}, we give the CPU time for generating the reduced basis space and their percentages of the total CPU time are given in the brackets.
-It is clear that, in RBSGM, the most CPU time is cost by the computation of the reduced basis space, and thus the main bottleneck of the proposed method is the efficiency of generating the reduced basis space.
+In Table~\ref{tab:test1b}, we provide the CPU time required for generating the reduced basis functions, along with their percentages of the total CPU time indicated in the brackets.
+It is evident that in RBSGM, the computation for generating the reduced basis functions consumes the majority of the CPU time, making it the main bottleneck of the proposed method in terms of efficiency.
+However, the development of an efficient method to generate the reduced basis functions is beyond the scope of this work.

-In Figure~\ref{fig:test1a}, we show the relative residual with respect to the number of reduced basis and the computed relative residual in the RBSGM.
-All the full linear systems \eqref{eq:linear_sg} and the reduced linear systems \eqref{eq:rbsgeq} are solved by the preconditioned conjugate gradients method (PCG) with mean based preconditioner.
-From the figure, we can see that the number of reduced basis $r$ is much smaller than the DOF of finite element method.
-Moreover, we can see that $r$ depends on $\tol$ but almost independent of $\Nx$.
-In the RBSGM, the relative residual only need to be computed $5$ or $6$ times for $\tol = 10^{-5}$.
+In Figure~\ref{fig:test1a}, we present the relationship between the number of reduced basis functions and the corresponding relative residual.
+Additionally, we provide the relative residual computed during the adaptive procedure of the RBSGM.
+Both the full linear system~\eqref{eq:linear_sg} and the reduced linear system~\eqref{eq:rbsgeq} are solved using the PCG with a mean based preconditioner.
+The figure clearly demonstrates that the number of reduced basis functions $r$ is significantly smaller than the DOF in the finite element method.
+Furthermore, we observe that $r$ is primarily influenced by $\tol$ but remains almost independent of~$\Nx$.
+In the RBSGM, the relative residual only needs to be computed $5$ or $6$ times when $\tol = 10^{-5}$.
+This highlights the computational efficiency of the reduced basis stochastic Galerkin method, as it achieves comparable accuracy with significantly smaller computational costs.